DevToolsGroup/simple-spel-shell/docs/features/script-args.md

 This feature adds an *args* parameter to every `runScript(...)` overload, and to `runRepl()` as well.
-The value passed in is made available inside the script (or the interactive session) as the SpEL variable `#_`, without clobbering the args of whichever script/REPL (if any) is already running when the nested call is made.
-Scripts can therefore be written as small, parameterized units of work and composed by calling one script from another, each with its own args, the same way a Java method call passes arguments down a call stack without disturbing its caller's locals. `runRepl(Object)` lets an interactive session started from within a script or a command (e.g. a sub-shell menu) receive args the same way.
+The value passed in is made available inside the script (or the interactive session) as the SpEL variable `#_` by default, without clobbering the args of whichever script/REPL (if any) is already running when the nested call is made.
+Scripts can therefore be written as small, parameterized units of work and composed by calling one script from another, each with its own args, the same way a Java method call passes arguments down a call stack without disturbing its caller's locals.
+`runRepl(Object)` lets an interactive session started from within a script or a command (e.g. a sub-shell menu) receive args the same way.

 `args` is untyped (`Object`) — a single value, a `Map`, a custom object, whatever the caller finds convenient — and it is entirely up to the script to know what shape to expect.

+The name of the variable used to expose the args (`_` by default) is configurable, via `SpelEvaluator.setScriptArgsVarName(String)`, in case `_` collides with something a particular application wants to use for its own purposes.

 ## 2. How it can be used